Mind and Body and Your Immune System

 If mental health can affect our physical health, does that mean it can also affect our immune system?
 The answer is: absolutely!

 Our immune system is a vast network of cells, organs, and proteins all working together to fight off invaders.
-When a virus or bacteria enters our body, our immune system protects us from getting sick.

 Our immune system is made up of two parts: the innate system (the part we are born with) and the acquired system (the part that develops over time as we interact with our environment).
 A well-functioning immune system will protect us against invaders and help us stay healthy.
 We can positively affect our immune system and keep it strong by leading a healthy lifestyle.